AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Miracle

-A miracle is a seemingly impossible event, usually good, that cannot be explained by natural or scientific laws, and is thought to be the action of God.
-The supreme miracle within Islam is the revelation of the Qur’an to Muhammad.
+A miracle is a seemingly impossible event, usually good, that cannot be explained by natural or scientific laws, and is believed to be the action of God.
+In Islam, the supreme miracle is the revelation of the Qur’an to Muhammad.

 Mission

-In Christianity, a mission is the vocation or calling of a religious organisation or individual to go out into the world and spread the faith.
+In Christianity, a mission calls a religious organisation or individual to go out into the world and spread the faith.

 Natural law